yrdsb-peths/first-github-assignment-mzqan/README.md

 # Welcome to our GitHub classroom!

-Do the following to Complete this assignment:
+Do the following to complete this assignment:

 1. Begin editing this file by clicking the 'pen' symbol above.